-Pumpkin Roll with Candied Pecans: The most perfect and easiest pumpkin roll recipe gets a facelift with a cinnamon cream cheese filling and a layer of candied pecans in the swirl.
+Pumpkin Roll with Candied Pecan Filling: The most perfect and easiest pumpkin roll recipe gets a facelift with a cinnamon cream cheese filling and a layer of candied pecans in the swirl.
 Fall is here!
 Now get your pumpkin on!

 Happy FALL!!
 I can’t even begin to describe how incredibly excited I am that we’ve FINALLY made it to my favorite season!